 Some food products contain the same artificial or chemical substances you can find at the hardware store.
 Food labels can be misleading and products are subject to health washing.
 Ultra-processed foods are not modified foods but formulations of industrial sources of dietary energy and nutrients.
-They contain little to no intact food, and are a severe health threat.
+They contain little to no intact food, and are associated with diseases such as obesity, type 2 diabetes, cardiovascular diseases, cancer and mental illnesses.

 Misleading food labels